 These blips in the film’s rules do not negate its emotional narrative, but they retroactively make its exposition scenes less needed.
-Scientists in lab coats do not need to explain the particulars of universe transferences if the explanations are dumped for a joke or plot-vital reasons, such as when a character “teleports” into another universe in front of people driving on a road, in a place her body would not have been.
+Scientists in lab coats didn't need to explain the particulars of universe transferences if the explanations are dumped for a joke or plot-vital reasons, such as when a character “teleports” into another universe in front of people driving on a road, in a place her body could not have been in that one.
 The hidden justification for anything in this movie, that the possibilities are “infinite,” means that exposition does not explain things – it explains them away.
 It placates analysis rather than invites it.
-My group leaving the theater was distracted by half a dozen of these quibbles, before taking the film at its word that infinity makes the rules “unimportant” and giving in.
-The science fiction here may be confident, but it's nowhere near the level of clarity required to be impressive.

-The best uses of the concept involve that emotional throughline where contextual interactions in other universes lead to revelations.
+The best parts use contextual multiverse interactions to encourage revelations.
 The Daniels’ script mixes these moments unevenly with the sight gags, which take over the film, but the best one involves Evelyn in a universe where she’s a kung fu movie star, glittering in feathery gowns at movie premieres (basically, she’s Michelle Yeoh).
-Outside the theater, she sees that universe's Waymond after years spent apart – this to her is an example of what her life could have been without him, which includes a need for him.
+Outside the theater, she sees that universe's Waymond after years spent apart – an example of what her life could have been without him.
 Their talk in the alley outside is smoky-metaphysical, neon cabaret lights dripping down walls.
 The Daniels made eight minutes of a Wong Kar-Wai film.
 Quan achieves the effect as a return to cinema within the film as well as in its meta, containing the wide-eyed curiosity of Short Round (his own dreams of stardom) and wielding our memory of it with the understated relevance of a guy who just wants the universe to be nicer to his family.
-I was waiting for the film to drop the original continuum altogether and shift to this one to subvert what the audience thought they knew about the expected action climax and the "protagonist" Evelyn that had been driving the film.
+I was waiting for the film to leave the original continuum altogether through the creative device of the movie premiere and subvert everything we thought we knew about the expected action climax and the "protagonist" Evelyn that had been driving the film.
 Basically, I was waiting for a true multiverse mic drop.

 In absurdist comedy, a profound gesture could be the smallest, silliest one.
 The Daniels comprehended this relationship with wacky-humane signals in their previous film, Swiss Army Man, and in any moments with googly eyes in EEAO.
 But by translating absurdity literally to tangible universes of the “absurd,” they create opportunities to thwart themselves.
-One example is the “everything bagel,” which could have been both hilarious and more absurd by looking like a normal bagel.
-Yet, with their upscaled budget, they funded a half-baked CGI blackhole effect that doesn’t feel like absurdism – it feels like a “Yang” on loan from a film where a device like that is supposed to be taken as gravely as a Death Star.
-Swiss Army Man managed to create a totality feeling with nothing but a lonely guy re-enacting the time he didn’t talk to a girl on a bus while humming the Jurassic Park theme with a corpse.
-It never matters to that film whether it's "really happening" or not.
+Instead of a cosmically scary yet normal bagel, the "Everything Bagel" thrums with half-baked CGI significance.
+By contrast, Swiss Army Man managed to create a totality feeling with nothing but a lonely guy re-enacting the time he didn’t talk to a girl on a bus while humming the Jurassic Park theme with a corpse.
+It never matters to that film whether it's "really happening."
 Its secret poetry was that the smallest moment, the least important seeming symbols, contained the cosmos better than any that explains its bigness in repeated thematic statements, re-animates them for clarity, and flashes back to them later for even more clarity.
 To put it another way, by trying less hard to be accepted as a bagel, that was a film that better exemplified what it meant to be googly eyes than this one.